ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

 Add the registry map.
 Since every universe contains many worlds, the plugin maintains the list of their names and sizes, and provides a method to register a new world.
-It is not uncommon for one plugin to registers itself to another.
+It is not uncommon for one plugin to register itself to another.

 Define a map in the plugin:
 ```go